mymyxtran/AFK/README.md

 # Welcome to AFK
+## Wear the change you want to see
-## Where fashion meets sustainability
+Where fashion meets sustainability

 ### Before install the following:
 ```